BZoennchen/supercollider-book/chapters/preamble/lost-futures.md

 If we held ownership, wouldn't we become more concerned with the modes of production, instead of hiding behind a dominant *big brother*?
 How did our spiritual world "progress"?
 What experiences are now possible and which are impossible?
-How did our *horizon of possibilities* narrowed down?
+How has our *horizon of possibilities* narrowed down?
 Are we the Nietzschian *Last Man*, satisfied but blind for the wonders happening right in front of us?

 (sec-consumerism)=